Table Of Contents

 3. How does memory allocation affect AWS Lambda costs?

 One more thing.
-The service automatically allocates you a proportional amount of processing power (CPU) and other resources based on the amount of memory you allocate your function.
+The service automatically allocates you a proportional amount of processing power (CPU) and other resources based on the amount of memory you allocate to your function.
 That means increasing your Lambda memory size triggers an equivalent increase in CPU power available to your function.

 You only pay extra for additional ephemeral storage, which you can increase in 1 MB increments.